docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/localizing-extendscript-strings.md

 ExtendScript stores the current locale in the variable `$.locale`.
 This variable is updated whenever the locale of the hosting application changes.

 To test your localized strings, you can temporarily reset the locale.
-To restore the original behavior, set the variable to `null`, false, 0, or the empty string.
+To restore the original behavior, set the variable to `null`, `false`, `0`, or the empty string.
 An example:

 ```javascript
 $.locale = "ru"; // try your Russian messages